xraypy/feff85exafs/wrappers/C/README.md

 	~> valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all ./errors
 	~> valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all ./makephases

-If you can get both programs to run without any error reports from Valgrind, the wrappers for other languages will have a fighting chance of working correctly.
+If you can get the programs to run without any error reports from Valgrind, the wrappers for other languages will have a fighting chance of working correctly.